 And so as the dog days waned in the summer of 1918, George left his wife and two sons with her father and returned to Manhattan.
 From there he would continue to edit his two magazines, The International and The Fatherland.
 In their pages he strongly supported Germany throughout the Great War, which the U. S. had entered in April 1917.

 Later, his work would be labeled propaganda.

-The child of a German actress and – purportedly – an unacknowledged son of Kaiser Wilhelm II, George immigrated to the U. S. at the age of 13.
+The child of a German actress and – purportedly – one of Kaiser Wilhelm II's unacknowledged sons, George immigrated to the U. S. at the age of 13.
 Known as Sylvester or “G.S.V.,” he graduated from City College of New York with literary aspirations, having published a small volume of verse in 1904 while he was still a student.
 In 1907, George published a second collection of poems which won national attention.